 The operations of the Company are speculative due to the high-risk nature of its business which is the exploration of mineral properties.
-For a comprehensive list of the risks and uncertainties facing the Company, please see "Risk Factors" in the Company's MD&A for the year ended December 31, 2021 and the "Industry and Economic Factors that May Affect the Business" included above the "Overall Performance" section of this MD&A. These are not the only risks and uncertainties that IsoEnergy faces.
+The primary risk factors affecting the Company are set forth below and in "Economic Factors that May Affect the Business" included above the "Overall Performance" section of this MD&A. These are not the only risks and uncertainties that IsoEnergy faces.
 Additional risks and uncertainties not presently known to the Company or that the Company currently considers immaterial may also impair its business operations.
 These risk factors could materially affect the Company's future operating results and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.